gnorton-missioncloud/technical_training_docs/mermaid/README.md

 aws services, terraform modules as deployeable units of function.
 Another way to look at this would be as a single "Workload" in the AWS WAFR framework.

+`cmd + click` on the "Application" node will open a new tab for the application Container diagram.

 ##### Diagram

 Basic three tier web arch with CDN